-The opioid epidemic that is spreading all across our country and the state of Ohio is well known.
-Codeine is one of the many drugs that are a part of this epidemic.
-Addiction to opiates is difficult to treat because these drugs are extremely addictive, and the withdrawal from these substances can be a challenging obstacle.
+Codeine is one of the many drugs that are a part of the opioid epidemic.
+Addiction to opioids like codeine is difficult to treat because, as controlled substances, these drugs are extremely addictive.
+Further, withdrawal from these substances can be a challenging obstacle.
 Fortunately, medically supervised detox can help ease withdrawal and increase your chances of long-term recovery from a codeine use disorder.

 Codeine Withdrawal Symptoms